shravan-achar/Library-app/README.md

 Room Search: Search results based on parameters like room number, location, time, size can be retrieved.

 All other features are self-explanatory

+When an admit deletes a room all the history associated with that room is deleted.
+So the user history doesn't contain the data of that room anymore.

+When memeber is deleted by the admin, his bookings are deleted.
+Other members will be able to use the slots alloted to him.